jpedrotc1/challenge-back/README.md

 # Backend-End Challenge
 ![alt tag](https://static.wixstatic.com/media/7f8adc_d803ec63e9e443a288209456ce076e0f~mv2.png/v1/fill/w_132,h_26,al_c,q_85,usm_0.66_1.00_0.01/ChatClass_logo.webp)

 ChatClass Back-End challange API implementation.
 There is a Postman collection and environment in docs folder.
 Import them in your Postman App to visualize the available endpoints.
-This API is available at: https://chatclasschallenge.herokuapp.com/
+This API is available at: https://chatclasschallenge.herokuapp.com.
+Deployed using Heroku.

 ## Technologies used to implement the API: